eyz/ci-test/go/README.md

 ./server
 ```

+The binary is statically linked and contains no external dependencies, allowing it to run on a scratch Docker image with no Linux distribution in the final layer.

 ### Test the server

 ```bash
 curl http://localhost:8080
 ```

+Expected response: `Hello, World!` (with newline)

 ## Docker

 ### Build the Docker image

-From the parent directory (test-services):
+From the parent directory (ci-test):

 ```bash
 docker build -f go/Dockerfile -t hello-world-go .